All Episodes

 It's just remarkable to watch.

-When you lose eight and ten of your viewers since the beginning of the year, which they have done, and you're losing to the food network, INSP, which plays gunsmoke reruns.
+When you lose eight and ten of your viewers since the beginning of the year, which they have done, and you're losing to the food network, INSP, which plays gun smoke reruns, I'm not joking with you, TLC, two Hallmark channels, and a partridge in a pear tree.

-When you're losing all those channels, Sean, you got problems, you gotta make changes just like a football team if they're all an eleven, you fire the coach and you get new players.
+Just like a football team, if they're 0-1-11, you fire the coach and you get new players.

 That's up to the audience, Carol.

-I really enjoy I don't know how to cook, but I enjoy watching a good food network show.
+I don't know how to cook, but I enjoy watching a good food network show.

-And you know, I have to back up Sean for a second, because I said the same thing about Chris Cuomo.
+And, you know, I have to back up Sean for a second because I said the same thing about Chris Cuomo.

 You know, it's human nature.

-And of course, the family member is going to paint it to you as oh, this person's trying to run me into the ground.
+And of course, the family member is going to paint it to you as, oh, this person's trying to run me into the ground.

 Can you help?